LucasZBaggiotto/app-store-review-skill/README.md

-# App Store Review — a Claude Code skill
+# App Store Review: a Coding agent skill

 An agent skill that makes Claude actually useful for getting an app past **Apple's App Store Review**.